America's Top 25 College Sports Fan Traditions

 Waving the Wheat

-When the KU football team scores a touchdown or an opposing basketball player fouls out, Jayhawk fans put their arms in the air and slowly wave them back and forth to mimic the motion of wheat swaying in a field -- sometimes so convincingly that Mark Mangino would actually eat them.
+When the KU football team scores a touchdown or an opposing basketball player fouls out, Jayhawk fans put their arms in the air and slowly wave them back and forth to mimic the motion of wheat swaying in a field.

 During this Evangelical college’s first home basketball game, the crowd takes a complete vow of silence from the opening tip until Taylor scores its 10th point.
 Then the crowd completely loses it, storms the court, and celebrates for several minutes without inhibition before returning to having no fun until the next year.

 Hawkeye Victory Polka

 If Shoeless Joe Jackson had ever bothered to stick around after a Hawkeye football win to hear the band play a song that starts “In Heaven there is no beer, That’s why we drink it here,” he would've been far less confused when he wandered out of that cornfield.

 Penn State University

 We Are… Penn State Chant